mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 John and I got food at Panda Express.
 He and I vibed even less, at least that was how I felt.
 It wasn’t like he was disrespectful towards strangers, but he didn’t show that much respect towards them either.
 I learned that kindness and respect—especially towards strangers— were qualities that I found attractive.
 He didn’t have that.

 Not only that, but after we got our food, he drove up to the Y Mountain parking lot, and he wanted to cuddle and make out.
-I couldn’t find myself being able to say no; there was a part of me that wanted to experience physical touch.
+I couldn’t find myself being able to say no; there was a part of me that wanted physical touch.
 But I felt a bit disgusted when he cuddled, and I was left with a sour taste in my mouth again after making out.
 Again, I didn’t feel like I was on a date: it was just another make-out session.

 John asked me if I’d be down to go hiking sometime next week before Thanksgiving break.
 Part of me wanted to say no because this “date” made me feel even less for him, but another part of me didn’t want to say no because I wanted to at least keep an acquaintance with those in the gay community.
 Plus, the fact that Kent had broken my heart was something I didn’t want to do to John.

 My date with Roger was a lot better though.
-He and I went to watch Black Panther: Wakanda Forever.
+He and I went to watch _Black Panther: Wakanda Forever_.
 It was my first Marvel movie, so I didn’t understand what was going on.
 But at least it was a new experience for me.

-Afterwards, he and I went to get hot chocolate at a shop downtown, and we talked for about an hour or two in the car.
+Afterwards, he and I got hot chocolate at a shop downtown, and we talked for about an hour or two in the car.
 “I haven’t come out to my parents,” I said in the middle of our conversation.
 “I’ve thought about it, but it doesn’t feel right.
 The only person I’ve come out to is my best friend.
 And I’ve gotten my heart broken by this one guy.
 When people told me they felt heartbroken, I thought, ‘Oh, they’re sad, but they’ll be fine after a few hours.’
 No.  It’s been five days, and I haven’t gotten over it yet.
 I’ve never felt this way before.
 Have you ever felt heartbroken?”

 “I can’t say that I’ve felt heartbroken, but there have been some difficult experiences,” Roger answered.
 “Actually, there was this one guy from Brazil where I thought he and I would get serious, but he wanted to marry me just so he could get a green card or something like that.
 I served my mission in Korea, and I had one companion that I got along with really well.
 We were companions for a long time.
 I learned that he was gay, and he told me that we should go home early and start a relationship.
 I was like, ‘Nah.’
 He ended up getting sent home, and he sort of threatened me to come home or else he would never talk to me again.
 After a bit, he blocked me on social media, and I haven’t talked to him since.
 So that was a bit sad, especially since he and I got along so well.”

 “Dang.
 I’m still trying to figure out how to overcome these feelings of heartbreak.
 It’s not easy.
 But now I know what people mean, at least from my experiences.”
 I told him about what led me to start dating guys.
 He shared his story too.
 Getting to know other guys’ stories was one of my favorite parts of dating.
 Even though everyone had different circumstances, one thing we all had in common was that love was a lot deeper than the mechanics, and no one chose to have these feelings.

 “I think for me, I had to overcome my own homophobia,” Roger continued.
 “But I’ve come to learn that God is our loving Heavenly Father, and that’s what matters most.
 He knows who I am, and I’ve learned that being gay is not a defect.
 It’s just a part of who I am—of who we are—and that’s okay.
 I’ve struggled a lot about what to do with my sexuality, and I’ve learned that it’s something that each of us can ask God about.
 There's a guy in the BYU Office of Belonging who's gay, and I asked him what he's decided to do.
-He said that he's prayed and thought a lot about what to do with his circumstances, and he's made the decision to be completely celibate while living the gospel.
+He said that he's prayed and thought a lot about what to do with his circumstances, and he's made the decision to be completely celibate.
 I asked him, ‘How do you feel about that?’
 He said, ‘I'm doing just that, but I'm not very happy with my life.
 But it's up to you and God what you want to do with yours.’
 For me, I feel that I can’t live to be single for the rest of my life and that dating girls isn’t a great option either.
-I’ve talked to a few gay people who were married to women, and they say that things work out, except all of them are divorced now.
+I’ve talked to a few gay people who were married to women, and they said that things work out, except all of them are divorced now.
 They've told me that while they're having sex, they just think of guys, which I think is absolutely wrong.
 It's hurtful for the guy.
 It's hurtful for his wife.
 And it's hurtful for their children.”

 Thinking about having sex with a girl disgusted my mind too.
 I didn’t know how gay guys could do it.
 “One thing I’ve learned on my mission is that going through the motions isn’t enough,” I said.
 “At the beginning of my mission, I thought that I would be blessed merely following the mission rules.
 And while that’s a starting point, that isn’t enough.
 It wasn’t until later in my mission when I learned how to love the people I served that I felt happier and saw the blessings of serving a mission.
 That important lesson is something that I’ve been trying to understand with my sexual orientation.
 I could go through the motions of dating and marrying a woman, but would I really feel happy?
 I don’t think so.
 And even though I’ve been dating guys for only a couple weeks, I find it hard to understand why straight people can’t empathize with us.
 They have desires to date and marry and raise a family, just like a lot of gay people do too.
 Maybe because straight people make up the majority of society, they think that being straight is the ‘correct’ sexual orientation.
 But regardless, based on how I’ve felt about girls and the experiences of other guys I’ve gone on dates with, I wonder if straight people would do as they say and marry someone of the same gender if that was what God wanted the world to be from the beginning.”